 - Increase revenue by getting your WiFi sponsored and giving the sponsor a branded splash page when people sign in.

-- However good a venue tells you their WiFi is, always test bandwidth, speeds and capacity yourself.
+- However good a venue tells you their WiFi is, always test bandwidth, speeds, and capacity yourself.

-2. Event Registration And Check-In
+2. Event Technology for Registration And Check-In

-Online Registration and Ticketing
+Online Event Registration and Ticketing

 Online event registration and ticketing is a fundamental part of most events today.
 Most event planners use an online system to capture important details from those wishing to attend, which saves the event planner’s time and ensures better accuracy (no issues deciphering bad handwriting).
 Bespoke registration forms can be set up requesting as many details as required by the organizer, including using conditional logic to elicit additional information depending on the specific answers given.
 This centralized data can then be used across other eventtech, such as within the event app and to segment and personalize email communications.

 - Consider every question asked on your event registration form.
 Of course, you need to collect important information, but if it isn't essential don't ask the question.
 For each additional piece of information requested you are potentially reducing the number of people that will see the booking process through to completion.
 If people walk away, they might not come back.

 - Choose an online registration system that remembers the details from past attendees so they don't have to re-enter their details.
 This will reduce entry errors and time spent in the process and will decrease the number of people who abandon the process.

 - Requiring registration in advance helps you be more of a connector.
 You know who’s coming and you can consider a game plan of introductions or the seating plan ahead of time.
 You could ask a question during the registration process, such as their niche and top area of expertise.
 This could then be added to each of the attendee badges saying "Ask me about xxx" and can act as a simple ice-breaker.